N0ciple/pykefcontrol/README.md

 ## ⚙️ Usage

 ### 👨‍💻 Get the IP address
- In order to use the pykefcontrol library, you need to know the IP address of your speakers.
+To use the pykefcontrol library, you need to know the IP address of your speakers.
 To do so, you can have a look at your router web page, or check in the KEF Connect app by doing the following :
  1. Launch the KEF Connect app
  2. Tap the gear icon on the bottom right
- 3. Then your speaker name (It should be right bellow your profile informations)
+ 3. Then your speaker name (It should be right below your profile information)
- 4. Finally the little circled "i" next to your speaker name in the _My Speakers_ section
+ 4. Finally, the little circled "i" next to your speaker name in the _My Speakers_ section
  5. You should find your IP address in the "IP address" section under the form `www.xxx.yyy.zzz`, where `www`,`xxx`,`yyy` and `zzz` are integers between `0` and `255`.

 ### 🎚️ Control the speaker with pykefcontrol